 We already value the milk, meat, skin, heart and tongue of a cow.
 But what about the intestines?
 Interested in making use of the unused, Kathrine Barbo Bendixen found ‘a second life’ for these unloved innards.
 ‘Inside Out’ is a man-made lamp with an animal-made material and shape.
 It comprises 50 metres of cleaned, inflated intestines from a single cow.
 The twist is natural, as is the white, mother-of-pearl sheen; LED tube lights inserted inside account for the glow.
 As the air slowly escapes over time, the lamp − like the cow that produced it − will perish.
-The design is meant for sustainable restaurants; with their new dishes they may also have to introduce new lights.
+The design is meant for sustainable restaurants; with their new dishes, they may also introduce new lights.

 Accessible to visitors of the Future Materials Lab